 3. Get Rational

 Once we’ve identified a thought as problematic or unhealthy, we can identify why it’s problematic in the first place.
-This is when we ask those tough therapy questions:
+This is when we begin to ask why we think this is true, whether it really is true, and how often it’s true.

 The idea behind step 3 is to identify how our thinking is a cognitive distortion and what the reality actually is.